KateMotive

 sumatrapdf.exe -print-to-default -print-settings 'portrait,monochrome,paper="A8Card"'

-The backend would create the PDF as a physical file, starting the print, and optionally delete the file after creating the print job.
+A8Card is a paper size previously added to the Windows print dialog.
+The backend would create the PDF as a physical file, start the print, and optionally delete the file after creating the print job.

 Verdict